gordonmleigh/gordonmleigh.github.io/cv.md

 Fourth year (individual) project: design and build of a high current test apparatus for supercapacitors.

-## Other passions
+## Other things

-Outside my professional life, my passions are my amazing baby boy, and making things: furniture, electronics, soap and dinner, in no particular order.
+Outside my professional life, I like to make things: furniture, electronics, music and dinner, in no particular order.
 I secretly possess the ability to unicycle.
 I can't juggle.